anton-mel/OoO-PARCv2/README.md

 # Customized PARCv2

-This is part of the EENG 520 course at Yale by Prof. Abhishek Bhattacharjee
+This repository is part of the EENG 520 labs at Yale taught by Prof. Abhishek Bhattacharjee.

 ### Lab1: Iterative Integer Multiply/Divide Unit